tidev/appcd-plugin-webpack/README.md

 - Pre-configured for your Titanium project, no need to deal with Webpack configuration files to get you up and running.
 - Highly customizable via a simple plugin API, which allows you to hook into the Webpack configuration with [webpack-chain](https://github.com/neutrinojs/webpack-chain).
 Add new loaders and/or plugins to introduce new capabilites into your project.
-- Easily use your favorite module from NPM.
+- Easily use your favorite modules from NPM.
 Just install them into the project root.
 - Significantly faster build times, especially for larger projects.
 - Web UI to view build results and analyze your app bundle assets.